DUNE/computing-training-basics-short/_episodes/11-expert-in-the-room-larsoft.md

 Aside on module labels and types:  A module label is used to identify which modules to run in which order in a trigger path in an art job, and also to label the output data products.
-The module type is the name of the source
+The "module type" is the name of the source
-file:  `<moduletype>_module.cc` is the filename of the source code for a module with class name moduletype.
+file:  `moduletype_module.cc` is the filename of the source code for a module with class name moduletype.
 The build system preserves this and makes a shared object (`.so`) library that art loads when it sees a particular module_type in the configuration document.
 The reason there are two names here is so you